SensorDots/Programming/I2C_Multiboot_Tool/cygwin-build/README.md

 Cygwin build of Multiboot Tool for Windows

-For use with the Arduino I2C tool if programming MappyDots under Windows.
-Does not work with I2C devices on Windows. - https://github.com/MappyDot/Programming/tree/master/Arduino_I2C_Adapter
+For use with the Arduino I2C tool if programming MappyDots under Windows. - https://github.com/MappyDot/Programming/tree/master/Arduino_I2C_Adapter

 If you get the error "error 22 from tcgetattr", open the device in a terminal application like Putty first, then run again.